 Are you trying to find a way to make extra money but don’t know what’s a legitimate business and what’s a scam?
 Do you want to know what is a scam and how to avoid one?

 Hi.
-My name is Suzanne and I would like to talk to you about scams and how you can avoid them.
-But first, lets talk about what a scam is, OK?
+My name is Suzanne and I would like to talk to you about online scams.
+But first, let’s talk about what a scam is, OK?

 What Is A Scam?

 A scam, as defined by ‘Computer Hope‘, is a scheme made up by a fraudulent person with the intent to steal money or goods from an unsuspecting person.

 Have you been scammed online?
 I have been, and it’s very frustrating!

 These people can sound so convincing.
 They appeal to your trusting nature, give you hope of getting out of whichever situation you may find yourself in, and usually do so in a professional manner.